MaterializeInc/demos/dbt-get-started/README.md

 [dbt](https://docs.getdbt.com/docs/introduction) has become the standard for data transformation (“the T in ELT”).
 It combines the accessibility of SQL with software engineering best practices, allowing you to not only build reliable data pipelines, but also document, test and version-control them.

-While dbt is a great fit for **batch** transformations, it can only **approximate** transforming streaming data.
 This demo recreates the Materialize [getting started guide](https://materialize.com/docs/get-started/) using dbt as the transformation layer.

 ## Docker